-By looking at such specific drivers, organizations can be better informed about how to best provide for their nurses.
-For example, by seeing one of the key drivers of burnout is receiving meaningful recognition, the organization could implement a robust reward and recognition program to recognize their top talent and create an environment better suited to deal with burnout.
+By looking at such specific drivers, organisations can be better informed about how to best provide for their nurses.
+For example, by seeing one of the key drivers of burnout is receiving meaningful recognition, the organisation could implement a robust reward and recognition program to recognise their top talent and create an environment better suited to deal with burnout.

 The first step to an action plan is listening

 Groups will want to take advantage of modern frameworks and analytics to better understand their workforce.
-Without pausing to listen, organizations will never be able to hear the voices of their employees.
+Without pausing to listen, organisations will never be able to hear the voices of their employees.

-The Qualtrics EX25 for Healthcare framework is a starting point for organizations looking to improve their provider experience and work toward a more sustainable environment for their current providers.
-By giving nurses a voice about each aspect affecting their work, and giving organizations the tools to listen, we can achieve a new dynamic of better mutual understanding.
+The Qualtrics EX25 for Healthcare framework is a starting point for organisations looking to improve their provider experience and work toward a more sustainable environment for their current providers.
+By giving nurses a voice about each aspect affecting their work, and giving organisations the tools to listen, we can achieve a new dynamic of better mutual understanding.